 Whilst working at Cheetah Conservation Fund in 2011-2012, I undertook numerous research projects, such as understanding the human dimensions of wildlife by Namibian conservancy members and the effectiveness of swing gates for keeping predators out from farms.
 I also supervised undergraduate student research on ecological and physiological studies on cheetahs and other wildlife.

-In Zimbabwe in 2011, I worked as a lion researcher determining whether a semi-wild lion pride could successfully exhibit wild lion behaviour (hunting, mating, raising offspring) in a large soft release camp.
-I used telemetry to find lions and made behavioural observations of the pride.
+In Zimbabwe in 2011, I worked as a lion researcher determining whether a semi-wild lion pride could successfully exhibit wild lion behaviour (hunting, mating and raising offspring) in a large soft release camp.
+I used telemetry to track the lions and made behavioural observations of the pride.
 I also oversaw a Bachelors research project on lion behavioural ecology and write communication material to promote the project.

 For my Masters in 2010-2011, I studied the effectiveness of guardian dogs for reducing livestock predation in South African farms.
 Working in partnership with a local NGO, Cheetah Outreach, we found that the dogs reduced predation by up to 93% per farm, saving each farmer around $3,000 per year.
-The results of the research were used by the NGO to help improve impact of their project.
+The results of the research were used by the NGO to help improve the impact of their project.

-In South Africa during 2010, I worked with primatologists to study the feeding ecology and movements of a troop of baboons outside of protected areas.
+In South Africa during 2010, I worked with a team of primatologists to study the feeding ecology and habitat use of a troop of baboons outside of protected areas.
 I used telemetry to locate the troop then undertook observational studies on individuals.
 I maintained camera traps to study the usage of clay sites as foraging locations for geophagy.